godmadetechio/gmc-creative-machine/GODMADE_SYSTEM_BUILD_PLAN.md

 ### Phase 2 — Creative Selection (1–2 sessions)
 Apify integration, search-term derivation agent, cross-reference scoring agent, ad_candidates table, and the swipe-style review queue in the dashboard. **Definition of done:** one click → 25 scored competitor ads with rationale, you select winners in the UI.

+### Phase 2.5 — Client Asset Library (1 session)
+The `client_assets` table + `clients.brand_json`, Supabase Storage upload, the Assets tab on the client page, and auto-registration of 1.B selected ads as inspiration assets. **Definition of done:** upload owner photos, logo, brand colors, and reference ads for a client; the data is queryable by kind.

 ### Phase 3 — Still Ads (1–2 sessions)
-Concept agent + prompt compiler + Gemini/Nano Banana integration, Drive upload, creative review queue with feedback capture. **Definition of done:** select 5 winning ads → get 15 static variants + 3 carousels in Drive and in the dashboard for approval.
+Concept agent + prompt compiler + Gemini/Nano Banana integration (multi-image input: identity/style/product reference modes from the asset library), Drive upload, creative review queue with feedback capture. **Definition of done:** select 5 winning ads → get 15 static variants + 3 carousels in Drive and in the dashboard for approval, featuring the client's real face/brand where assets exist.

 ### Phase 4 — Video Ads (1–2 sessions)
 Script agent, Higgsfield API integration, Arcads manual handoff view. **Definition of done:** approved concepts → UGC + HERO ARC videos land in Drive.